MrHassanMurtaza/ubuntu-copy-to-usb-drive/README.md

 # :raised_hands: Ubuntu: Copy to Any Drive
-Copy from Desktop or other any absolute path to any other drive in UBUNTU.
+Copy folders from Desktop or other any absolute path to any other drive in UBUNTU.

 I programmed this script out of need.
 My motive was to copy anything directly from my Desktop to USB.